 - If you are making the slow roast tomatoes, roast off earlier in the day (or the night before) and refrigerate until ready to make your pizza.

-- hour before eating, with rack in bottom third of oven, place a pizza stone into cold oven, then preheat oven to 480-500 degrees. (*Tip: if you don't have a pizza stone, I've heard a cast-iron frying pan works well.)
+- One hour before you'd like to eat, with rack in bottom third of oven, place a pizza stone into the cold oven, then preheat oven to 480-500 degrees. (*Tip: if you don't have a pizza stone, I've heard a cast-iron frying pan works well.)

-- minutes before eating, slice the onions and peel garlic, but leave whole.
+- Meanwhile, slice the onions and peel the garlic (but leave the cloves whole).
 Arrange onion and garlic into a single layer on a baking sheet.
 Drain some artichoke quarters on a piece of paper towel and then place onto the baking sheet as well.
 Drizzle all with a bit of olive oil and sprinkle with a bit of salt and pepper.
-Pop into the (hot) oven just until soft and lightly browned (it won't take long in a 480° oven, 4-6 minutes), then set aside to cool.
+Pop into the preheated oven and cook just until soft and lightly browned (it won't take long in a 480° oven, 4-6 minutes), then set aside to cool a bit.

 - Place dough onto a well-floured surface and divide into two pieces.
 Sprinkle a sheet of parchment paper with some cornmeal.
 Place floured dough onto parchment and shape dough into a round.
 Top with pizza sauce, roasted onions, roasted artichokes, cherry tomatoes, grated mozzarella and crumbled goat cheese.
 Mince the roasted garlic and sprinkle evenly over pizza.
 Using a pizza peel (or large cutting board, slide the pizza and the parchment onto your pizza stone).
 Bake, until dough is cooked and well-browned (Tap on the side of the dough.
 It should sound hollow).
 Remove from oven and drizzle with balsamic vinegar and sprinkle with fresh arugula.